thomasdenney/FAQ/README.md

 ###What apps are good for UI design?

-Most vector or image editors are OK.
-[Sketch](https://bohemiancoding.com/sketch/), [Photoshop](http://www.photoshop.com), [Pixelmator](http://pixelmator.com) and [Opacity](http://likethought.com/opacity/) are all great options on the Mac.
-You may also like to try Facebook's [Origami](https://facebook.github.io/origami/) for interaction design.
+Most vector/image editors will work well.
+[Sketch](https://bohemiancoding.com/sketch/), [Photoshop](http://www.photoshop.com), [Pixelmator](http://pixelmator.com) and [Opacity](http://likethought.com/opacity/) are all great options on OS X. You may also like to try Facebook's [Origami](https://facebook.github.io/origami/) for interaction design.

 ###Any good design guides or blogs?